gigalixir/gigalixir-cli/docs/source/main.rst

 Using GitLab CI or any other CI/CD service should be very similar.
 For an example GitLab CI yaml file, see this `.gitlab-ci.yml <https://github.com/gigalixir/gigalixir-getting-started/blob/master/.gitlab-ci.yml>`_ file.

 Using GitHub Actions is also similar.
-For example, see https://gist.github.com/jesseshieh/7b231370874445592a40bf5ed6961460
+For example, see https://gist.github.com/jesseshieh/7b231370874445592a40bf5ed6961460 You might also take a look at this GitHub Action for Gigalixir: https://github.com/marketplace/actions/gigalixir-action

 Using CircleCI is also similar.
 For an example, see this `config.yml <https://github.com/gigalixir/gigalixir-getting-started/blob/master/.circleci/config.yml>`_.